 2. Car Wash Buckets With Grit Guards

-Car wash buckets are an essential piece of equipment.
+Car wash buckets (check my recommendations) are an essential piece of equipment.
 You’ll use them for three different purposes:

 - wheel washing